 South Coast (Marine Area 2)

 In all marine areas open to halibut fishing, there is a one-fish daily catch limit and no minimum size restriction.
 There is a four fish annual bag limit.
+Except, the bag limit is temporarily increased to six fish for August 17 - September 30, 2023 (dates subject to available quota).
+Anglers may obtain a free two-line catch record card for this period.
 Anglers must record their catch on a WDFW catch record card.

 Check for additional information as the season progresses in the Emergency Rules website.

 Recreational fishing for lingcod is prohibited seaward of a boundary line approximating the 30-fm (55 m) depth contour from May 1 through May 31.
 The retention of lingcod seaward of the 30 fathom line is allowed on days that the primary halibut season is open.
 The retention of yelloweye rockfish is prohibited.